slphyx/ABIApp/Readme.md

 ### Required Package: **ggtree**

-The ABI package depends on the `ggtree` package for generating phylogenetic trees.
+The ABIApp package depends on the `ggtree` package for generating phylogenetic trees.
 You must install `ggtree` before installing the ABI package.

 Install `ggtree` from Bioconductor: